Kororinpa: Gameplay

 Kororinpa is based on the marble game Labyrinth, but instead of using knobs on the sides to tilt the level, the player rotates the Wii Remote as if they were holding the twisted pathways of each maze in order to navigate a spherical object to the end goal.
 There are 45 levels that increase in difficulty sequentially and eventually require some speed as well as accuracy.

 Some mazes cause the player to tilt them in such a way so that a wall becomes a floor, or to interact with objects such as magnets or conveyor belts.
 Each level contains a number of orange crystals and a single green crystal.
 Collection of all orange crystals is necessary for progression, while green crystals are optional, but unlock secret levels.
 In addition, players may be awarded with bronze, silver, or gold trophies for completing levels within a predetermined amount of time.
 Obtaining these trophies unlocks new balls, music, and 5 additional bonus levels.
 Once the forty-five single-player levels have been completed, a mirror mode is unlocked.

+Development

+The team at Hudson Soft started to create a game with the idea of being a Wii exclusive.
+After an extensive contemplation of the console features, they focused in the motion controls.

+The chief designer Osamu Tsuchihashi, said that the inspiration of marbles in mazes made from arts and crafts, came from his childhood.
+Where he would hammer nails in a wooden box and put marbles inside to play.